RKelln/Ubuntu-Homepage/README.markdown

 License
 -------
-Image-A-Day webserver software is released under the [GPL 3](http://www.gnu.org/licenses/gpl.html).
+Ubuntu Homepage software is released under the [GPL 3](http://www.gnu.org/licenses/gpl.html).

 Copyright (C) 2011,  Ryan Kelln

-Image-A-Day is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Ubuntu Homepage is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Image-A-Day is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Ubuntu Homepage is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.